ljbelenky/milehighprecisionwoodworking/README.md

 # Instructions

+If you have a paper copy of these instructions, please visit bit.ly/milehighprecisionwoodworking to make sure you have the most up-to-date version.

 ## Required Tools and Materials

 To properly use the bowtie inlay system, you will need the following tools:

 * A tablesaw with a suitable blade.
 The blade will need to be able to   extend at least 2.5" above the table top when tilted 14 degrees.
 A 10" blade works well.
 If you are cutting brass inlays, make sure you get a blade rated for non-ferrous metal.
 There are many good options available on Amazon or through woodworking stores.

 [This is the blade I use. ](https://www.amazon.com/gp/product/B09RZMZMVB/?th=1)